Pray for Local Mission Efforts

 May flowers are in bloom, and so is generosity shown through our Church Mission Offering!
 This fund supports local mission projects in our church and city.
 Past church mission offerings have accomplished much good — consider this short list as an example: the offering has helped to establish our church’s Community Garden, to retrofit a bus into a mobile grocery store in Sumter County, to support first-time college students from Griffin-Spalding County Schools, to raise money for the End the Wait Foundation that supports kidney transplant patients, and much more.

 We believe in a grace that gives generously.
 God has called us to use our resources to make a difference for the Kingdom of God throughout Griffin and Spalding County.
 As part of our Church Mission Offering emphasis for 2026, we would like to share stories from a local partner in ministry called Spalding Samaritans.
-Our prayer is that in learning more about this special ministry, you will be led to pray for their work and to ask God how you might be part of it.
+Our prayer is that in learning more about this special ministry, you will be led to pray for their work.

 Please consider how God is calling you to give above and beyond your regular tithe to partner with us this year through the Church Mission Offering.
 You can do so online or by marking the “Church Mission Offering” space on your giving envelope.